YonSci/yon_academic/_portfolio/portfolio-8.md

 </div>
 </div>

-The netCDF data used in this tutorial have been saved at this <a href="https://yonsci.github.io/yon_academic//files/Basemap_data/ECMWF_temp2m.nc" target="_top">URL</a>
+The netCDF data used in this tutorial have been saved at this <a href="https://yonsci.github.io/yon_academic//files/Basemap_data/ECMWF_temp2m.nc" target="_top">URL.</a> The netCDF file has 2-meter air temperature reanalysis data for the entire globe.

 <div class="language-python highlighter-rouge">
 <div class="highlight">